phaustin/a301_students_eoas/notebooks/week9/test_landsat_dataset.md

 +++ {"user_expressions": []}

 (week9:test_dataset)=
-# Adding data to an image with xarray
+# Adding data to an image with xarray datasets

 This is a copy of {ref}`week8:test_landsat` that uses [get_landsat_dataset](https://phaustin.github.io/a301_web/full_listing.html#sat_lib.landsat_read.get_landsat_dataset) and saves the scene to a netcdf file for safekeeping.